 The windows are classic roman arches with simplified scrolled brackets as keystones.
 A cornice with rows of large and small dentils separates this level from the top.

 At the top level, the lines of the pilasters are continued with smaller versions separated by rectangular windows.
 A slate tile roof with copper filigree decorations tops off the building.
 The entry hall has a four-story oval spiral staircase with a wrought iron railing and Columbia marble steps.

-The lobby and reading room feature smooth pilasters and coffered ceilings decorated with dentils, acanthus leaves, rosettes, and egg & dart borders picked out in gold.
+The lobby and reading room feature smooth pilasters and coffered ceilings decorated with dentils, acanthus leaves, rosettes, and egg and dart borders picked out in gold.
 The tall Roman arched windows provide plenty of light.
 Handmade brass and stained glass chandeliers and other light fixtures add to the rich effect.
-The unique custom-designed shelving in dark green echoes the architecture with its row of arched details on the cornice and the rectangle & circle motifs on the shelf faces.
+The unique custom-designed shelving in dark green echoes the architecture with its row of arched details on the cornice and the rectangle and circle motifs on the shelf faces.
 The rest of the building houses six floors of stacks and a variety of smaller rooms for special collections and work areas.

 Back to top

 The building was vacated in 1959 when Stanford moved the School of Medicine to Palo Alto.
 The building was nearly vacant for 10 years, used for some PMC Auxiliary activities and as a storage facility.